dotnet/docs-maui/docs/user-interface/styles/xaml.md

 </ContentPage>
 ```

-In this example, the `ResourceDictionary` defines three styles that are explicitly set on the page's `Label` objects.
+In this example, the `ResourceDictionary` defines three styles that are explicitly set on the page's <xref:Microsoft.Maui.Controls.Label> objects.
 Each `Style` is used to display text in a different color, while also setting the font size, and horizontal and vertical layout options.
-Each `Style` is applied to a different `Label` by setting its `Style` properties using the `StaticResource` markup extension.
-In addition, while the final `Label` has a `Style` set on it, it also overrides the `TextColor` property to a different `Color` value.
+Each `Style` is applied to a different <xref:Microsoft.Maui.Controls.Label> by setting its `Style` properties using the `StaticResource` markup extension.
+In addition, while the final <xref:Microsoft.Maui.Controls.Label> has a `Style` set on it, it also overrides the `TextColor` property to a different `Color` value.

 ## Implicit styles